fwsa-batch2/santhanu.suruliram__web_project/README.md

 2. Registration page (Completed)
 3. Forgot password (completed)
 4. Tour booking (completed)
+5. My trips (completed)
-5. Adding Tour-Packages by Admin (completed)
+6. Adding Tour-Packages by Admin (completed)
+7. Tour Packages (completed)
+8. user query to admin(on progress)
 ### Register Page

 * All inputs fields are mandatory
-* Username can't be empty and username should contain atleast 3 characters
+* Username can't be empty and username should contain atleast 3 characters , username should not contain any number.
 * Email Id should contain atleast two characters before "@" and should have "."
 * Password should have minimum 8 characters and it should have atleast one uppercase and special chracter